argodev/studies/ot_survey/OT_Class_06_Manuscript.md

 Now, verse 13 also says that this promised king will build a house for God’s name.
 How should we understand what’s going on here?
 Well, now may be a good time to talk about what we call “near and far fulfillment” of prophecy.
 Whenever a prophet would make a prediction about the distant future, there was often a “near,” incomplete fulfillment of that prophecy.
 But then a longer-term, more complete fulfillment.

 So, long-term, one of David’s descendants will reign forever and ever.
 His “house” will never end.
 But, short-term, David’s immediate son will build a house, meaning the physical temple that David wanted to build.
 This “near” prophecy comes to pass in Solomon, David’s first son to reign after him.
 No, his kingdom doesn’t last forever.
 But this near fulfillment points forward to David’s greater son—Jesus.
-Hebrews 3:6 helps us here.
-“Christ is faithful over God's house as a son.
-And we are his house if indeed we hold fast our confidence and our boasting in our hope.”

 All of this demonstrates God’s plan to provide perfect rest for his people.
 The establishment of David’s throne and of Jerusalem as the city of God finally allows Israel to end their displaced existence and to construct a settled life.
 The promise that one of David’s sons will build a temple for the Lord further underscores this notion of rest.
 It gives a sense of permanence as the mobile tabernacle is traded for a glorious, fixed place of worship.
 Most importantly, Yahweh’s covenant with David secures that his “house” of peace and justice will be established forever through the Messiah to come.
 This rest, the rest that comes from Christ, is our hope too!